shuhratkulboboev/EMS-and-ESS-Communication-System/README.md

 # EMS-and-ESS-Communication-System
+Overview
 This project implements a simplified model of communication between an Energy Management System (EMS) and an Energy Storage System (ESS), using MQTT for messaging and SQLite for data storage.
+The task simulates an industrial energy storage unit being controlled by commands issued from a central EMS.
+The main goal is to ensure that the EMS can monitor and control the ESS in real-time while handling possible connectivity issues.

 Architecture
 The system is comprised of four primary components: